 - Files in the PRESET area are permanently stored in the keyboard hardware.

 - The "USER" area is a relatively small area of flash memory within your keyboard.
-All of the keyboards have a "USER" area that holds the equivalent of about one floppy disk.
-(On the most recent S950 and Tyros5, the USER area is substantially larger.)
+All of the keyboards have a "USER" area.
+On the PSR-3000 and earlier models, the USER area was equivalent of about one floppy disk.
+On recent models, the USER area is substantially larger.

 - The Tyros models can have an internal hard drive and that is indicated by the "HD1" label.